WELCOME 1950's Pennsylvania State Road Maps BOTTOM

-The early 1950's covers were among the most attractive issued.
+The early 1950's official map covers were among the most attractive issued.

 1950 Here is a cover with a proclamation from the Governor stating what a superb job he is doing.